idealius/transpose_covid_timeseries/readme.md

 A full list of territories with population data that isn't cross-referenced correctly with COVID-19 data is outputted during processing and listed below in the limitations section below.

-Lat and Lon are taken from the first unique country / state which may be an undesirable region / county's lattitude and longitude
+Lat and Lon are taken from the first unique country / state which may be an undesirable region / county's latitude and longitude

 ### Potential Enhancements
 Add scripts for county (not count**r**y) rate conversion / transposing